British lesbian wins landmark dependant visa case in Hong Kong court - AFP

 "The ability to bring in dependants is an important issue for persons deciding whether to move to Hong Kong," the court said.

-It said employment visas are granted because someone "has the talent or skills deemed needed or desirable.
+It said employment visas are granted "because he or she has the talent or skills deemed needed or desirable.
 Such a person could be straight or gay".

 Hong Kong does not currently recognise gay marriage or same-sex civil unions.